LMCA Occlusion Overview

 - Severe triple-vessel disease (3VD)

-Mechanism of STE in aVR
+Mechanism of ST elevation (STE) in aVR

 - Lead aVR is electrically opposite to the left-sided leads I, II, aVL and V4-6; therefore ST depression in these leads will produce reciprocal ST elevation in aVR.

-- Lead aVR also directly records electrical activity from the right upper portion of the heart, including the right ventricular outflow tract and the basal portion of the interventricular septum; infarction in this area could theoretically produce ST elevation in aVR.
+- Lead aVR also directly records electrical activity from the right upper portion of the heart, including the right ventricular outflow tract and the basal portion of the interventricular septum.
+Infarction in this area could theoretically produce ST elevation in aVR.

 Predictive Value of STE in aVR